-- 1. Click B3 and enter the current date.
+- Click B3 and enter the current date.
 You can either type the date or tap Ctrl +; (that is, hold down the Ctrl key and tap the semicolon key) and then tap Enter.
-This is a static date, which means that it will stay at that value until you enter in a new one. - 2.
-Click B4 and enter the current time.
+This is a static date, which means that it will stay at that value until you enter in a new one. - Click B4 and enter the current time.
 You can either type the time or tap Shift + Ctrl + : (that is, hold down both the Shift key and the Ctrl key and tap the colon key) and then tap Enter.
 This is a static time, which means that it will stay at that value until you type in a new one. - 3.
 Click B5, type =now() and tap Enter.
 Note the parentheses () with nothing inside them!
 This enters the current date and time and it will automatically change each time Excel recalculates any formula.
 Excel also has a DATE function, but that does not display the date!
 DATE displays a number that Excel uses to internally keep track of time.
 It is not very useful unless you are a programmer. - 4.
 Click B6, type =now() and tap Enter. - 5.
 Select cells B3 and B5.
 To select non-adjacent cells, click the first cell, then hold down the Ctrl key and click the second cell.
 With the two cells selected, right-click, and select Format Cells. - 6.
-Click the Number tab and click Custom. - 7.
-Replace the text in the Type: box with ddd d mmm yyyy.
+Click the Number tab and click Custom. - Replace the text in the Type: box with ddd d mmm yyyy.
 This tells Excel to display the date using the day of the week (ddd), the date (d), the month (mmm), and the four-digit year (yyyy). - 8.
 Click OK.
-If you see ###### in the cell it means the column is too narrow.
-Make the column wider if necessary. - 9.
-Select cells B4 and B6 and follow the same procedure except replace the text in the Type: box with h:mm AM/PM and tap Enter.
-The h tells Excel to display the hour, mm tells Excel to display the minutes, and AM/PM tells Excel to display either AM or PM, depending on whether the current time is before noon or after noon.
-Notice that the times in the two cells are different.
-Cell B4 displays the time when you tapped Shift + Ctrl +: while B6 displays the current time (it was just updated when you tapped Enter).
+If you see ####### in the cell it means the column is too narrow.
+Make the column wider if necessary.

-&lt;sup>8 For more information see https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel
+&lt;sup>10 For more information see https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel